vijay-fs/git-chat/README.md

 # Git-Claude-Chat

-A Python tool that allows you to fetch a Git repository and chat with the codebase using Claude AI.
+A Python tool that allows you to fetch a GitHub repository using the GitHub API and chat with the codebase using Claude AI.
+Data is stored in a local MongoDB database.

 ## Features

-- Clone Git repositories
+- Fetch GitHub repositories using the GitHub API
+- Store repository data in MongoDB
 - Analyze codebase structure
 - Chat with Claude AI about the code
 - Ask questions about code functionality and architecture
 - List files in the repository
-- Clear repository from memory
+- Delete repositories from the database

+## Requirements

+- Python 3.7+
+- MongoDB running locally (default: mongodb://localhost:27017/)

 ## Installation